-Puerto Rico gov will not seek re-election, leaves his party
+Puerto Rico gov will not seek reelection, but won't resign

-SAN JUAN, Puerto Rico (AP) — Puerto Rico Gov. Ricardo Rosselló said Sunday evening that he will not resign in the face of public furor over an obscenity-laced leaked online chat, but he will not seek re-election or continue as head of his pro-statehood political party.
+SAN JUAN, Puerto Rico (AP) — Puerto Rico Gov. Ricardo Rosselló said Sunday evening that he will not resign in the face of public furor over an obscenity-laced leaked online chat, but he will not seek reelection or continue as head of his pro-statehood political party.

 IMAGE DISTRIBUTED FOR INVEST PUERTO RICO - Hon.
 Ricardo Rosselló, Governor, Commonwealth of Puerto Rico, speaks at the Puerto Rico Now Roundtable during the 2019 SelectUSA Investment Summit on Tuesday, June 11, 2019 at the Washington Hilton Hotel in Washington.
 The Office of the Governor of Puerto Rico, Invest Puerto Rico, and the Department of Economic Development and Commerce of Puerto Rico participated in the Summit to discuss investment and businesses opportunities on the Island.
 (Paul Morigi/AP Images for Invest Puerto Rico) (Source: Paul Morigi)